Ishi-Addu

-Išḫi-Addu or Ishi-Addu was king of Qatna in the first half of the 18th century BC.
+Ishi-Addu or Išḫi-Addu (died c.
+1772 BC) was king of Qatna in the first half of the 18th century BC during the early Middle Bronze IIA (c.
+1820-1630 BC).

-He is known for his correspondences with Shamshi-Adad I of Assyria who was his closest ally.
-Qatna was at its height during Išḫi-Addu's reign, which was, however, plagued with revolts in the southern parts of the kingdom and with constant war with Yamhad, Qatna's northern neighbour.
+He is known for his correspondences with Shamshi-Adad I of the Kingdom of Upper Mesopotamia who was his closest ally.
+Qatna was at its height during Ishi-Addu's reign, which was, however, plagued with revolts in the southern parts of the kingdom and with constant war with Yamhad, Qatna's northern neighbour.

 Reign

-When his reign began is uncertain; he succeeded Amut-piʾel I, who is most probably his father.
-Išḫi-Addu is mainly known from his correspondences with Mari for a period of six years between c.
+When his reign began is uncertain; he succeeded Amut-pi'el I, who is most likely his father.
+Ishi-Addu is mainly known from his correspondences with Mari for a period of six years between c.
 1783–1778 BC.

-Qatna was at its apex during the reign of Išḫi-Addu.
+Qatna was at its apex during the reign of Ishi-Addu.
 In the South, he was the overlord of Hazor.
-In the West, he influenced the many kingdoms of Amurru which controlled the central Levantine coast between Byblos and Ugarit acknowledged his authority.
-Išḫi-Addu was a close ally of Shamshi-Adad I of Assyria who conquered Mari and installed his son Yasmah-Adad on its throne.
-The alliance between Qatna and Assyria was concluded shortly after Yasmah-Adad installation; it was cemented by the c.
-1782 BC marriage of Dam-Ḫuraṣi, Išḫi-Addu's daughter, to Yasmah-Adad.
-The dowry of Qatna's princess was huge and Išhi-Addu demanded his vassals to contribute; a tablet discovered in Hazor contains orders from Qatna for the providing of large quantities of commodities such as textiles, objects made of precious metals and weapons.
+In the west, he influenced the many kingdoms of Amurru which controlled the central Levantine coast between Byblos and Ugarit acknowledged his authority.
+Ishi-Addu was a close ally of Shamshi-Adad I of the Kingdom of Upper Mesopotamia who conquered Mari and installed his son Yasmah-Adad on its throne.
+The alliance between Qatna and Assyria was concluded shortly after Yasmah-Adad installation; it was cemented by the marriage of Dam-Ḫuraṣi, Ishi-Addu's daughter, to Yasmah-Adad around 1782 BC.
+The dowry of Qatna's princess was huge and Ishi-Addu demanded his vassals to contribute; a tablet discovered in Hazor contains orders from Qatna for the providing of large quantities of commodities such as textiles, objects made of precious metals and weapons.

-Since early in their history, Qatna and Yamhad shared a hostile relation; the situation worsened during Išḫi-Addu's reign and evolved into border warfare.
+Since early in their history, Qatna and Yamhad shared a hostile relation; the situation worsened during Ishi-Addu's reign and evolved into border warfare.
 Qatna occupied the city of Parga in the region of Hamath for a while before Sumu-Epuh of Yamhad retook it.
-In the south, Išḫi-Addu faced a general rebellion; after petitions by Qatna, Shamshi-Adad sent an army to help Išḫi-Addu dealing with the rebellion.
-Shamshi-Adad planned to send an army of 20,000 soldiers and for his son Yasmah-Adad to lend them leadership, but these plans could not be realized.
-Instead, a much more modest army was sent under command from generals who were put in the service of Išḫi-Addu in c.
-1781 BC.
-The Assyrian troops avoided engaging Yamhad and did not participate in its war with Qatna while Išḫi-Addu took up residence in Qadeš to oversee the suppression of the rebellion, which apparently was supported by Yamhad.
-A fortress near lake Qattinah was named after the king "Dur-Išḫi-Addu".
+In the south, Ishi-Addu faced a general rebellion; after petitions by Qatna, Shamshi-Adad I sent an army to help Ishi-Addu dealing with the rebellion.
+Shamshi-Adad I planned to send an army of 20,000 soldiers and for his son Yasmah-Adad to lend them leadership, but these plans could not be realized.
+Instead, a much more modest army was sent under command from generals who were put in the service of Ishi-Addu around 1781 BC.
+The Assyrian troops avoided engaging Yamhad and did not participate in its war with Qatna while Ishi-Addu took up residence in Qadeš to oversee the suppression of the rebellion, which apparently was supported by Yamhad.
+A fortress near Lake Homs was named after the king "Dur-Ishi-Addu".